tweag/haskell-training/material/domain.md

 ---

 What is ruled out by purity?
-Meaning that it can not be represented by a pure function
+The following can not be represented by pure functions:

 - Every side effect, basically.
 - Mutable variables